-- treatment of utility and service facilities with the intent of minimizing detrimental visual and environmental impact. - 2.
+- 1. Review and approval by Greenbrier Mixed Use PUD ARC will be based on standards set forth in Greenbrier Mixed Use PUD Development Criteria and the Greenbrier Mixed Use PUD Design Guidelines.
+Plans will be reviewed not only for the quality of the specific proposal, but also the project's effect and impact on its neighbors and on the general park character.
+Evaluation will be made of spatial relations among and between buildings and other surrounding elements.
+Careful concern will be given to location and treatment of utility and service facilities with the intent of minimizing detrimental visual and environmental impact. - 2.
 If plans and specifications are not sufficiently complete or are otherwise inadequate, Greenbrier Mixed Use PUD ARC may reject them as being inadequate or may approve or disapprove part, conditionally or unconditionally, and reject the balance.
-Approval of design will be good for a one (1) year period after which time, if construction has not started, the building developer will be required to resubmit. - Further conditions may be required during the administration of applicable City Codes and Standards.
+Approval of design will be good for a one (1) year period after which time, if construction has not started, the building developer will be required to resubmit. - 3.
+Further conditions may be required during the administration of applicable City Codes and Standards.
 Any site/subdivision plan review to meet all applicable City Codes and Standards.